Anthropology

 Read More

-Examines how people organize their material world to survive and to create meaningful systems of value.
-A variety of economic forms - small-scale societies with limited accumulation, gift economics, and commodity-based capitalism - are considered from a holistic, comparative perspective.
-The course concludes with as anthropological critique of colonialism, core-periphery relations, diverse forms of 'capital,' and globalization.
-This one-block course prepares interested students for a follow-up field course.
+Examines how people organize their material world to survive and to create meaningful systems of value and exchange.
+A variety of economic forms - small-scale societies with limited accumulation, gift economics, commodity-based capitalism, and “illicit” networks- are considered from holistic, comparative perspectives.
+The course concludes with an anthropological critique of colonialism, core-periphery relations, inequality, diverse forms of 'capital,' and globalization.
 May meet either the Critical Perspectives: Global Cultures or Social Inequality requirement.

 Read More